 - A patient residing at a qualifying U.S. Veterans Administration hospital or facility in New York State.

 License Requirements for Border Waters

-Can I fish border waters with a New York State Fishing License?
+Can I fish the non-NY portion of border waters with a New York State Fishing License?

 |Water||State or Province Bordering||Yes/No|

 |Lake Erie||Ontario, Pennsylvania||No|

 |Lake Champlain||Quebec, Vermont||View information and map on reciprocal Fishing License for Lake Champlain|